juhawilppu/siikli/README.md

 - ✅ Emergency restore without full DB rollback
 - ✅ Continuous change history alongside regular backups

+> This design is based on experience — I once lost two weeks of customer data.
+> Since then, I've been almost paranoid in building systems that can recover from human mistakes, not just hardware failures.
+> Credit goes to Xuan, my former boss and current friend, who introduced me to this history table pattern in 2015 — I'm still using it.

 To ensure schema consistency, run:

 ```bash